 It was in these moments he became more significant, and again the doc is good enough to combine that idea with shots of him gazing off the fantail of the ship underway in the sea, trailing a violent wake, with echoes of Hart Crane.
 Later, as Bourdain sinks into isolation and depression he is explicit about his ideation and tells chef friend Éric Ripert that the mast of the sailboat they are on would support his body weight if he hung himself from it.

-Critical reviews of the documentary argue over whether a narrative that implies cause-and-effect of Bourdain’s suicide—hanging himself in his hotel room as the result of addiction, manic depression, the public cheating of his latest love—are adequate or even ethical.
-The best part of the documentary, as well as the select best of his many shows, embodies the complexity of trying to hold all the beauty and pain as he moved down the road.
+Critical reviews of the documentary argue over whether a narrative that implies the cause-and-effect of Bourdain’s suicide—hanging himself in his hotel room as the result of addiction, manic depression, the public cheating of his latest love—is adequate or even ethical.
+The best part of the documentary and the select best of his many shows embodies the complexity of trying to hold all the beauty and pain as he moved down the road.